K97i/K97i.github.io/_posts/K9-Rants/2024-06-09-TunesFromTheMonastery.md

 I also have some challenges for you *just for funsies*, sorted by sheer difficulty, by easiest to hardest.

 > **Disclaimer**
 >
 > Do **NOT** pester anyone mentioned below.
 I do not need any sort of beef for a stupid reason.

-1. Get your favourite LEGO content creators to listen to the album, despite of how bad the album is.
+1. Get your favourite LEGO content creators to listen to the album, despite how bad the album is.

 2. Get someone who works or worked on Ninjago, whether they'd be a writer, a voice actor or anyone from the music team (could even be Tommy Andreasen, that'd be crazy), to listen to the album.
 If you somehow get one of them to listen to it, I'll throw a pizza party for myself (and respect you forever).

 3. Get LEGO to recognize me; which is very much ridiculous, but if we somehow got to the second challenge, this isn't really that far off, is it?

-4. Get Ed Sheeran to cover Save Myself. ***THIS IS ABSOLUTELY BONKERS.*** Do not pester the man about it, I don't need no restraining order or hitman on my back.
+4. Get Ed Sheeran to cover Save Myself. ***THIS IS ABSOLUTELY BONKERS.*** Do not pester the man about it, I don't need a restraining order or hitman on my back.
 I'd gladly sign the paperwork required if this did happen though. ([He does like LEGO](https://www.tiktok.com/@edsheeran/video/7266848014583549216), so this isn't so far out of left field.)

 ## What other Ninjago fan content should I watch next?

 If you'd like more Ninjago fan songs, check out [SOTE's YouTube channel](https://www.youtube.com/@SOTE_RoH).
 The Realm of Harmony is where this entire fan song journey all started, and my first few Ninjago fan songs were posted over there, so do check it out!
 SOTE also posts Ninjago fan songs, so go support them!

 If you want to have a laugh, check out [YaboiFoxtale's YouTube channel](https://www.youtube.com/@YaboiFoxTale).
-I can confirm that the Ninjago Trashpost series is very funny, so go bingewatch the entire series!
+I can confirm that the Ninjago Trashpost series is very funny, so go binge watch the entire series!

 ## Did you leave the Realm of Harmony to be a competitor in this niche?